 The Unbeatable Allure of Vintage Children's Books

-Like many other kids of the 70s and 80s, I grew up reading the original Topsy and Tim books in all their brightly-coloured and fantastically illustrated splendour, and have a little collection of vintage editions that I love sharing with my children.
-The charm and wit of these original versions is just captivating - and the twins of old were a lot more mischievous and 'real' than the much more PC modern incarnations. '
+Like many other kids of the 70s and 80s, I grew up reading the original Topsy and Tim books in all their brightly-coloured and fantastically illustrated splendour.
+Nowadays, I love sharing my little collection of vintage editions with my children - they're just as captivated as I was by the charm and wit of these original versions.
+Personally, I much prefer the gorgeous original artwork of these over the rather bland re-drawings done for the newer Penguin editions, and my kids enjoy how much more mischievous the twins of old were compared to these (let alone the TV twins).

 Jean Adamson has said in interviews that she and her late husband, Gareth Adamson, devised the Topsy and Tim series after visiting a bookshop in Northumberland in the late 50s, and finding children's books that were full of dragons and fairies and witches, but none that reflected modern real life experiences for the average 50s child.
-Both Jean and Gareth were trained illustrators and were inspired to form an author-illustrator team with Gareth doing the writing and Jean the illustrations.
+Both Jean and Gareth were trained illustrators and were inspired by this experience to create Topsy and Tim, forming an author-illustrator team with Gareth doing the writing and Jean the illustrations.

 The style of those beautiful illustrations was developed very deliberately, with Jean using all the skill and sophisticated techniques she had gained studying and teaching design at Goldsmiths.
 According to Jean, the characters of Topsy and Tim were 'carefully constructed to be instantly recognisable little icons and the illustrations had a bright, uncluttered look, but plenty of texture'.
 They were groundbreaking for children’s books at the time in being full colour throughout, and they were a hit right from the start.